MinterTeam/minter-network-web/content/docs/index.md

 Transaction for selling all existing coins of one type (owned by sender) in favour of another coin in a system.

+CoinToSell will be used as GasCoin to pay fee.

 *Data field contents:*

 ```go